project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/25-shameek-chakravarty-left-amazon-to-start-a-real-life-farmville-in-rural-india.md

 ---
-title: 25 Shameek Chakravarty, left Amazon to start a real life FarmVille in rural India
+title: 25 Shameek Chakravarty Left Amazon To Start A Real Life Farmville In Rural India
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-01-10)